lohedges/slsm/src/README.md

 ```

 It's possible to use any combination of holes and points to initialise the
-level-set and target signed-distance functions.
+signed-distance functions of the level-set and target.

 #### 5) Manual